Canon 1200D vs Nikon D810

 |Nikon D850« »||Y||stereo||mono||Y||Y||mini||3.0||Y||Y||Y||Nikon D850|

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 Both the 1200D and the D810 have been discontinued, but can regularly be found used on eBay.
 The 1200D was replaced by the Canon 1300D, while the D810 was followed by the Nikon D850.

 Review summary: Canon 1200D vs Nikon D810

-So what conclusions can be drawn?
+So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Nikon D810?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.